 Wilmer Residency Frequently Asked Questions

 The following are frequently asked questions about the Wilmer residency in ophthalmology.
 Keep in mind that there are changes in the schedule from year to year, so that certain rotations and resident responsibilities may change.

 What is the call schedule?

-First Year (PGY-2) Hopkins Hospital ED (in house) Second Year (PGY-3) Bayview (from home) Wilmer primary weeknight call for the first 3 months of the year.
+First Year (PGY-2) Wilmer (in house) Second Year (PGY-3) Bayview (from home) Wilmer primary weeknight call for the first 3 months of the year.
 Wilmer back-up (from home) Third Year (PGY-4) Bayview primary call for the first 3 months of the year. (from home)